ThierryBeaulieu/Chess/README.md

 Once that the project is clone on your computer, you will need to make sur that you have the latest version of [Node.js](https://nodejs.org/en/download/).
 You will also need to install [Docker](https://docs.docker.com/get-docker/) so that you can run the database locally.

-After proceeding to the installation, you will now need to install the dependencies.
-For that, simple enter the following command line:
+After installing those external dependencies, select the root of the project and use the following command line to install the required packages:

 ```bat
 Chess> npm install